cassidyjames/cassidyjames.github.io/apps.md

 - **Codecard**: Share snippets of code as a pretty image, e.g. for social media.

+- **Diffaroo**: Get a diff of the filesystem, packages, etc. from a known-good state, i.e. to see changes made from a stock image by an OEM.

 - **Gotham**: Selectively force-enable a dark style support third-party apps, like Firefox.
 Would show a list of apps (perhaps just non-curated ones?), allowing you to toggle dark style support, which could copy the .desktop file and prepend it with an environment variable that followed the elementary dark style.
 Or something.

 - **Lyra**: Get lyrics and meaning for almost any song.
 Powered by the Genius API.
 Hook into MPRIS to see what's playing, but also search for songs/lyrics.